 State of the State Proposals benefitting birds and other wildlife:

-● Provide $3 billion for the Revive Mother Nature Bond Act, funding natural solutions that will increase our resiliency to climate change.
+● Provide $3 billion for the Restore Mother Nature Bond Act, funding natural solutions that will increase our resiliency to climate change.
 Restoring our wetlands, improving water quality, and making our fisheries more sustainable will be good for birds and people.

 ● Reduce our reliance on single-use plastics.
 Plastics have become a pervasive pollutant in our oceans and pose a major threat to marine and coastal wildlife.
 On average, an estimated 8 million metric tons of plastic enter the ocean each year due to littering, illegal dumping, and poor waste management on land and at sea.
 This proposal would build on last year’s ban on plastic bags by phasing out the use of Styrofoam packaging in New York State.